Loop Shaping of Hybrid Motion Control with Contact Transition: Conclusions

 \section{Conclusions}

-In this communication, we provided an easy interpretable (in frequency domain) analysis and design of dynamic reshaping of the stiff (admittance) motion control to a soft (impedance) control upon the contact with constrained and deformable environmental objects.
-Only the measured output displacement in feedback is used for the overall control design and operation.
-Hybrid control scheme was established and revealing control experiments with contacting the soft but penetrable objects, i.e. grape, were provided.
+In this communication, we provided an easily interpretable (in frequency domain) analysis and design for dynamically transforming stiff (admittance) motion control into soft (impedance) control upon contact with constrained and deformable environmental objects.
+Only the measured output displacement is used.
+A hybrid control scheme was established, and insightful control experiments involving contact with soft but penetrable objects, e.g., grapes, were conducted.